-Who is Responsible for the War Crimes of “Killer Robots”?⠀
+Who Would Be Responsible for “Killer Robots”?⠀

 In the current age of technological progress, we’re in the process of creating Artificial Intelligence (AI), robots that can emulate humans, employing them in hospitals as receptionists to help patients, teachers in receptions and looking after our houses, elderly and other aspects of our lives.